-To sit for the CPA Exam in Connecticut, you’ll need a bachelor’s degree (120 hours) from a four-year accredited school that includes:
+To sit for the CPA Exam in Connecticut, you’ll need a bachelor’s degree (120 hours) from a regionally accredited four-year college or university that includes:

-- At least 46 semester hours in the study of accounting and related subjects, including but not limited to business law, economics, and finance.
+- At least 46 credit hours in the study of accounting and related subjects, including but not limited to business law, economics, and finance.

-- At least 24 semester hours must be in the study of accounting.
+- At least 24 of those credit hours must be in the study of accounting.

-To be licensed as a CPA in Connecticut, you’ll need an additional 30 credits for a minimum of 150 credit hours of college education.
+To apply for your CPA credential in Connecticut, you’ll need an additional 30 credit hours for a minimum of 150 credit hours of college education.